 Beginning and intermediate courses are available.
 Small group conversation sessions led by international conversation partners meet on the home campus of conversation partner and are scheduled based on students’ schedules.
 Course details and registration instructions: www.fivecolleges.edu/fclang.

 The Five College African Studies Colloquium course is offered each Spring semester by a Five College African Studies faculty member.
 Students from all campuses are encouraged to participate.

 Interested students should register for Smith College course AFS 300.

 (Learn more about how to register for a course at another campus.)

-The Spring 2015 African Studies Colloquium was taught by Professor Alfred Babo, and met Wednesday evenings 7:00–9:00 p.m. at the Amherst College campus.
-See the flyer for more information.
+The Spring 2016 African Studies Colloquium will be taught by Professor Alfred Babo, and will meet on Wednesday evenings 7:00–9:00 p.m.

 - To sort by course subject abbreviation, select "Subj Abbr" to sort abbreviations alphabetically.